 Renting a modest apartment with one roommate usually costs less than $400 per month.
 If you prefer a studio or one-bedroom apartment, you can expect to pay under $500 per month.

 Single family homes are also for rent in Logan.
 Monthly rent can range from $500 to over $1 thousand.

 Good places to start your rental search are the True Aggie Apartment Guide, KSL Classifieds and Herald Journal News Classifieds.

 Living on Campus

-USU Housing offers communities designed for different types of students including graduate students, single students and students with families.
-Graduate and family housing is located close enough to campus to be convenient, but far enough away to have privacy and quiet.
+USU Housing offers communities designed for different types of students including single students and students with families.
+Family housing is located close enough to campus to be convenient, but far enough away to have privacy and quiet.
 Single graduate students are encouraged to live in Darwin Apartments or Blue Square, as they are the communities with more older or returning students.

 Campus housing is economically priced and includes high-speed Internet access, cable TV, Aggie shuttle service, laundry rooms and computer labs.
 Single housing rent includes all utilities while family housing tenants must pay for electricity and natural gas out of pocket.